 Thoughts flashed through her mind: the man who prophesied her failure, the death of her husband, the lack of faith that her family and friends had placed in her, the rejection she felt after watching the last two drops trickle out of this church that she loved so dearly.
 The emotional pain had been building over the past year and her foundation finally cracked.
 Her heart ached in her chest.
 The pain she felt was real – physical.

-She reached the pulpit, looked out at a crowd of empty pews.
-And began.
+She reached the pulpit, faced the crowd of empty pews, and began.

 “The prophet Habakkuk once declared, ‘Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Savior…’”